theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ##Joins

-To combine data from two tables we use the SQL JOIN command, which comes after the FROM command.
+To combine data from two tables we use the SQL `JOIN` command, which comes after the `FROM` command.

-We also need to tell the computer which columns provide the link between the two tables using the word ON.
-What we want is to join the data with the same species codes.
+We will also need to use the keyword `ON` to tell the computer which columns provide the link ([Primary Key > Foreign Key](#design)) between the two tables.
+In this case, the species_id column in the species table is defined as the primary key.
+It contains the same data as the survey table's species_id column, which is the foreign key in this case.
+We want to join the tables on these species_id fields.

     SELECT *
     FROM surveys
     JOIN species ON surveys.species_id = species.species_id;

-ON is like WHERE, it filters things out according to a test condition.
-We use the table.colname format to tell the manager what column in which table we are referring to.
+`ON` is kind of like `WHERE`, in that it filters things out according to a test condition.
+We use the table.colname format to tell the software what column in which table we are referring to.

-We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use *table.colname*
+We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use *table.colname*.

 For example, what if we wanted information on when individuals of each species were captured, but instead of their species ID we wanted their actual species names.